htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    keys.
 The bug was introduced in the 8.7.10 release. :ticket:`6827`

--  Fixed a couple of bugs in the job event log reader code that were made visible by the new JobEventLog python object.
+-  Fixed a couple of bugs in the job event log reader code that were made visible by the new JobEventLog Python object.
 The remote error and job terminated event did not read all of the available information from the job log correctly. :ticket:`6816` :ticket:`6836`